Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Overnight interest rates and related averages

 \section{Overnight interest rates and related averages}

 Cross-currency derivatives are financial instruments that enable investors to manage their exposure to foreign exchange (FX) risk.
-These derivatives are a subset of the broader category of derivatives, which are financial contracts whose value is derived from the value of an underlying asset or index.
-In the context of cross-currency derivatives, the underlying asset is a currency exchange rate.
+They belong to a broader category of derivatives, which are financial contracts whose value is derived from the value of an underlying asset or index.
 The use of cross-currency derivatives has become increasingly popular in recent years as businesses and investors seek to expand their operations globally and are exposed to a greater level of FX risk.

 In this section, we provide an overview of cross-currency derivatives with particular structure, their mechanics involving certain types of fixed income derivatives called interest rate futures.

-We define the domestic and foreign risk-free rates (by convention, the AONIA in Australia and the SOFR in the U.S.) and the corresponding backward-looking compound rates, the {\it SOFR Average} and the {\it Realised AONIA}.
+We define the {\it domestic} and {\it foreign} risk-free rates (by convention, the AONIA in Australia and the SOFR in the U.S.) and the corresponding backward-looking compound rates, the {\it SOFR Average} and the {\it Realised AONIA}.
 In the formal definition of SOFR and AONIA accounts, we adopt the general convention that the overnight interest rate is continuously compounded, rather than daily as this is done in practice.
 We henceforth assume that all stochastic processes are defined on the probability space $(\Omega , \mathcal{F}, \mathbb{P})$, which is endowed with the filtration $\mathbb{F}=(\mathcal{F}_t)_{t\in \mathbb{R}_+}$ satisfying the usual conditions of right-continuity and $\mathbb{P}$-completeness.

 \bd Let the $\mathbb{F}$-adapted stochastic processes $\rd$ and $\rf$ represent the instantaneous AONIA and SOFR rates, respectively.
 The continuously compounded {\it AONIA account} $\Bd$ satisfies, for every $t \in \mathbb{R}^+$,